What Is Growth Hacking: An Actionable Guide

 • Low cost – growth hacking is designed to use only the resources you already have in the most economical way.
 Even though the testing processes take a long time before you find the right hack, you are still using way less money than if you were to use advertising or traditional marketing strategies.

-• Assured Return on Investment (ROI) – With the data telling you about every action’s consequences, you will be able to discard the methods that do not help you much and keep the hacks that promise your business success.
+• Assured Return on Investment (ROI) – With the data telling you about every action’s consequences, you can discard the methods that do not help you much and keep the hacks that promise your business success.

 • Low resources – unlike traditional marketing, growth hacking doesn’t require hefty resources to give big results.
 All it needs is someone who knows how to analyze data for the best results.